kagurazakayashi/EvernightBoard/README.md

 - Run `flutter build apk --no-tree-shake-icons` to compile the installation package for Android.
 - Run `flutter build appbundle --no-tree-shake-icons` to compile the release version for Android.

+### Edit Display Language

+1. Modify or create a new `lib/l10n/app_*.arb` file according to the format (`*` is the language code).
+2. The file is in JSON format.
+To add language text, simply set it as `"variableName": "new language text"`.
+Note:
+   1. Each language entry only requires this single line, e.g., `"textcolor": "Text Color",`.
+The following `"@textcolor": ...` section is not necessary.
+   2. Variable names must be as complete and consistent as in other language files.
+3. Run `dart l10n_metadata.dart` to automatically fill in the `"@..."` section for all language files.
+4. Run `flutter gen-l10n` to build the localized text.
+5. Continue with the "Debugging" steps mentioned above.

 ### Compiling on Windows

 - Compile as a Windows application and run: `build.bat`.